NSNexus by State

 ·Nexus by State

-Whether SaaS is subject to sales tax depends on how each state defines "taxable software" and whether the state treats cloud-hosted software as a taxable service.
-In 2026 the answer is: it varies widely.
-Here is the shape of the landscape.
+Whether SaaS is subject to sales tax depends on how each state defines "taxable software" and whether it treats cloud-hosted software as a taxable service, a data-processing service, or a non-taxable service.
+In 2026 the answer still varies widely — and a handful of states tax SaaS in ways most "taxable / not taxable" lists gloss over.
+Here is the landscape, plus the mechanics that change what you actually remit.

 Generally taxable